-- Displaying a professional attitude at all times, delivering on commitments made, and by having a fair, open, honest and ethical approach to everything they do - Taking responsibility for the impact words and actions can have on others - Challenging unacceptable behaviour and resolving differences in a constructive way - Showing a willingness to work with others, regardless of differences - Valuing the efforts and contributions of others by acknowledging achievements - Showing consideration for others and empathy towards their emotional and/or physical wellbeing.
+- Displaying a professional attitude at all times, delivering on commitments made, and by having a fair, open, honest and ethical approach to everything they do

+- physical wellbeing.

 Innovation helps us to grow, adapt and be more responsive to changing needs.
 Being open and listening to new ideas and ways of thinking will improve the way things are done.
 Our people demonstrate this by: